Preference and Non-Preference Certificates of Origin – No Deal Contingency Planning

 Should the United Kingdom reach a withdrawal Agreement with the EU, then the existing documents that Sussex Chamber of Commerce currently issues to exporters will continue to be used throughout any period of transition.

 As part of our contingency planning for a no-deal Brexit, our colleagues at the British Chambers of Commerce have worked closely with HM Revenue and Customs and Department of International Trade on the revised format of preference and non-preference certificates of origin.

 In the event of a no-deal Brexit we have made preparations to enable us to provide exporters with continuity of service through the issuance of revised ‘United Kingdom’ documentation.
-This will be ready and available in time for March 29th.

 Why you need an EORI number

 1. Does this apply to my business ?

 If the UK leaves the EU without a deal, you’ll need to get a UK EORI number to continue trading with the EU after 29th March 2019.

 Economic Operator Registration and Identification number, required by HMRC to allow you to: